The Navegante Card lets you travel by public transport in Lisbon at much lower fares.

 How Much Is The Navegante Card?

-The occasional card is โ‚ฌ0.5; you can load it up using your bank card.
+The occasional card costs €0.5; you can load it with your bank card.

-The “normal” card costs 40โ‚ฌ, and then you can use public transport unlimitedly.
-Just scan it in the green areas when boarding your transport of choice, and once the green light shows, you’re good to go.
+The “normal” card costs 40€ and allows unlimited use of public transport.
+Just scan it in the green areas when boarding your preferred mode of transport, and once the green light appears, you’re good to go.

 You can always check your smart card balance at the ticket offices, metro stations, and ticket vending machines around the city.